antonionetu/Go-Boilerplate/README.md

 This makes the business logic independent from other layers.

 Next, we start the server and wait for signals in _select_ for graceful completion.
-If `app.go` starts to grow, you can split it into multiple files.

 For a large number of injections, [wire](https://github.com/google/wire) can be used.

 The `migrate.go` file is used for database auto migrations.